nbari/zunzuncito/README.md

 ]
 ```

-Lets suppose this routes were passed to the ZunZun instance, therefore the router would try to found a match between the api_resource **gevent** in our example with the regex patterns in the list, basically something like:
+Lets suppose these routes were passed to the ZunZun instance, therefore the router would try to find a match between the api_resource **gevent** in our example with the regex patterns in the list, basically something like:

     gevent in: ['/.*', '/test', '(?:[0-9]{1,3}\.){3}[0-9]{1,3}']